-The glass tube is supplied with the steel wool bundle pre-fitted, but it may need some final adjustment.
-The front of the wire wool bundle should be 58mm from the front of the tube.
+The glass tubes are supplied with the steel wool bundle pre-fitted, but they may need some final adjustment.
+The front of the wire wool bundles should be 58mm from the front of the tubes.
 Note, the front of the tube is to the right in the diagram.

-If the steel wool bundle needs adjusting, this can be done with the flat end of a pencil.
+If the steel wool bundles need adjusting, this can be done with the flat end of a pencil.
 A twisting and pushing pressure works best.
-Fit two 7mm O rings into the grooves at each end of the choke.
+Fit two 7mm O rings into the grooves at each end of the first choke.
 The O rings should easily stretch over and pop into place.
-Screw the M5x50mm screw into the choke.
+Repeat for the second choke.
+Screw the M5x50mm screw into the first choke.
 It only needs to be screwed in a couple of turns, do not screw it in tight all the way.
 The screw only fits into one end of the choke.
-Moisten the two 7mm O rings sparingly with slightly soapy tap water to lubricate them and very carefully insert the gland into the tube.
+Moisten the two 7mm O rings sparingly with slightly soapy tap water to lubricate them and very carefully insert the gland into the first tube.
 Take plenty of time over this stage, at no time should any of the choke metal come into contact with the glass.